Early Childhood: Art is integrated into daily activities

 High School: A selection of fine arts courses are offered as electives.

 High school students can elect to participate in the visual arts program.
 Eleventh and twelfth grade students participating in the IB Diploma Programme can elect to take IB DP Visual Arts SL or IB DP Visual Arts HL.
-The students' work is entered in community-wide juried art shows and is displayed in International Square [located at the Bearss Avenue campus] during CDS Prep's performing arts showcases.
+The students' work is entered in community-wide juried art shows and is displayed in International Square [located at the Bearss Avenue campus] during the MS/US Symphony of the Arts.

 For those students who are passionate about the visual arts, CDS offers a two year IB Diploma Programme course.
 This course is a synthesis of both teacher-directed and student-initiated assignments designed to encourage the student's development of ideas and inquiry as well as allow each student to progress through their own exploration and experimentation of concepts and mediums.
 The IB Diploma Programme course stresses the acquisition and development of techniques and skills; the sophisticated evolution of ideas and concepts; and the understanding of art in its different social, cultural, and historical contexts.